markstringer-dti/markstringer-dti.github.io/dti.md

 Following an Agile method like Scrum is a good way of improving your chances of project success.
 It's what I almost always do if I'm in charge of delivering a software development project.

 And Scrum works best when it's combined with XP engineering practices.
+Some form of automated test coverage, continuous integration and continuous delivery.

 If you haven't done this before as a team, you are going to need some outside help.
 Agile coaching from somebody who has done it before will improve your chances of success.

-But unfortunately, this isn't enough.
+But unfortunately, this *still* isn't enough.
 You need to do more than this if your project has any realistic chance of doing well.
 You need to see things from different points of view.

 For example, in this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
 These are issues that, if they aren't dealt with, will sink your project.